Top 21 Sights in the Walled City of Famagusta – Northern Cyprus

 Sir Francis Lahkas and his brothers of the Nestorian Order had this church built in Gothic style between 1360 and 1369.
 In 1905, it was renamed Saint George Xorinos.
 Check out the frescos:

-Frescoes at the Nestorian Church - St. George Xorionos Church in Famagusta
+Frescos at the Nestorian Church - St. George Xorionos Church

 9. St. Anna Church